Hans-Christian-Heinz/xmpp_test/README.md

 + xmpp-port: the tcp-port on which to listen for connections

 Once the configuration-information is entered, the server is started and listens for connections.
 To stop the server, press *ctrl+c*.
+The server can also be started as a daemon:
+*\_build/prod/rel/server/bin/server daemon*.
+In that case it is stopped with *\_build/prod/rel/server/bin/server stop*.

 ## XmppTestClient